3antozz/Messaging-app/README.md

 npm install
 ```

-**Create a .env file in the api/ directory (based on .env.example) and fill in the required environment variables such as:**
+**1- Create a .env file in the api/ directory (based on .env.example) and fill in the required environment variables such as:**

 * Database connection URL
 * JWT secrets
 * Cloudinary credentials

-Start the backend server:
+2- Start the backend server:

 ```bash
 npm start